 - Be skeptical about unsolicited travel offers, telephone calls, emails, or mail saying that you won a fabulous vacation or chance to book for free or at a very low rate.
 It may be a scam.

-- Get complete details about your trip in writing prior to payment, including total price, cancellation and change penalties, if any, and specific information about what you are buying.
+- Get complete details about your trip in writing before paying, including total price, any cancellation and change penalties, and specific information about what you are buying.
 The fewer details you get, the more likely you will have problems later.

 - Consider paying by credit card.
-This may provide added protection.
-Under certain circumstances, you may be able to get the charges reversed.
-Check with your credit card issuer.
+This may provide added protection because you may be able to get the charges reversed.
+Check with your credit card issuer on how and when you may reverse charges.

 - Double-check your reservations directly with airlines, hotels, car rental companies and others to confirm your trip and that you have not been scammed.